RiversideValley/Website/src/routes/blog/posts/web-release.md

 I'd also like to thank the [Files Team](https://files.community/) for inspiration and help on this website.
 As well as this, I'd like to thank my family for helping me on the design; giving their preference.

+The thumbnail of this post includes the Codrex banner logo - Cod is fish, Rex is latin for King.
+It's not actually what Codrex was orginally meant to be - but it is cool.